-The automation industry grows around 10-15% annually in Indonesia.
-With Indonesia’s gradual integration with the world economy, it will play an important role in bringing down costs.
+The automation industry grows 10-15% annually in Indonesia.
+With Indonesia’s gradual integration with the world’s economy, automation will play an important role in bringing costs down.

-Besides reducing costs, automation will also help increase productivity, efficiency, aesthetics and delivery systems.
-It is necessary in many industries where production standards are increasing and labor is becoming more expensive.
-These conditions push many industries to move from manual labor to semi-automation or full-automation.
-Automation is mostly used in the manufacturing process and industry processes such as food and chemical industry.
-Automation can used for smart building systems for hotels and office building, etc.
+It is necessary for many industries where production standards are increasing, and labour is becoming more expensive.
+These conditions push many industries to move from manual labour to semi-automation or full-automation.
+Automation is mostly used in the manufacturing process and industries such as food and chemical industry.
+Automation can also be used for smart building systems for hotels, office building, and other infrastructures.

-The global industrial automation market is forecast to reach more than US$200 billion in 2015, according to IMS Research.
+The global industrial automation market is expected to hike to a valuation of IDR 4,935 trillion (USD 352 billion) by the end of 2024.
 Three key factors are expected to transform the face of industrial automation: energy efficiency, advanced technology and emerging economies.
-In 2012, Asia, the largest consumer of industrial automation products, accounted for about 46 percent of the global market — approximately US$ 76.6 billion.
-According to the Department of Industry, in 2009 Indonesia’s imports of factory machines increased by over 68% to US$15 billion.
-This was due to manufacturing industry growth that was driven by business expansions, new factories, increased production and new investment.
+Asia, the largest consumer of industrial automation products, accounts for about 46% of the global market — approximately IDR 1,074 trillion (USD 76.6 billion).
+This is due to manufacturing industry growth that was driven by business expansions, new factories, increased production and new investments.

-The largest buyer of automation equipment is the oil and gas industry because Indonesia has plentiful natural sources of coal and oil.
-Oil and gas companies have to invest regularly in integrated automation technologies to be more transparent, given the various regulations related to performance and tighter limitations on carbon emissions.
-Fast moving consumer goods manufacturers in Indonesia also greatly rely on automation equipment because of their huge production capacities.
-Rockwell, one of the main automation manufacturers in Indonesia, started its business in Indonesia in 1994.
-Rockwell clients in the country are primarily from the oil and gas sector, as well as consumer goods and industrial goods.
+The largest buyer of automation equipment is the oil and gas industry because Indonesia has plenty of natural sources of coal and oil.
+Oil and gas companies have to invest regularly in integrated automation technologies to be more transparent, given the various regulations related to performance, and tighter limitations on carbon emissions.
+Besides, fast-moving consumer goods manufacturers in Indonesia greatly rely on automation equipment because of their huge production capacities.
+Rockwell, one of the leading automation manufacturers in Indonesia, started its business in Indonesia in 1994.
+Rockwell’s clients in the country are primarily from the oil and gas sector, as well as consumer goods and industrial goods.